bsoo3/WPM-java-back-end/README.md

 I will code a front-end and back-end calculator, that tells u how fast you type.

-¤THE CODE IS NOT COMPLETEDE
+¤ THE CODE IS NOT COMPLETEDE
-¤THERE IS STILL A BUNCH OF STUFF TO DO
+¤ THERE IS STILL A BUNCH OF STUFF TO DO

 INTERPRETATION OF THE JAVA CODE:
 - so as you can see there is 4 files (words.txt, allWPM.txt, wpm.java, methods.java)